euwbah/musescore-xen-tuner/README.md

 Remove the following default keyboard shortcuts in [MuseScore's shortcut preferences](https://musescore.org/en/handbook/3/preferences#shortcuts):

-- pitch-up/down (`Up/Down` arrow keys)
+- Pitch up/down or move text/articulation up/down  (`Up/Down` arrow keys)
-- enharmonic (`J`)
+- Change enharmonic spelling (current mode) (`Ctrl+J`) (optional)

 If you wish to use the auxiliary up/down stepwise feature where you can choose exactly which sets/chains of accidentals to change/keep same when transposing, you can also remove/replace these default shortcuts which opens them up to be assigned to the plugin:

 - Go to higher/lower pitched note in chord (`Alt+Up/Down`)
 - Go to top/bottom note in chord (`Ctrl+Alt+Up/Down`)

-:warning: IMPORTANT: Assign the following shortcuts using the "Define Shortcut" button in the [Plugin Manager](https://musescore.org/en/handbook/3/plugins#enable-disable-plugins).
-Having these shortcuts is 99.9% of the reason why you should use this plugin:
+**:warning: IMPORTANT:** Assign the following shortcuts using the "Define Shortcut" button in the [Plugin Manager](https://musescore.org/en/handbook/3/plugins#enable-disable-plugins).
+Having these shortcuts makes up 99.9% of the benefits of this plugin:

 - `up.qml` & `down.qml` &rarr; `Up/Down` arrow keys
-- `enharmonic.qml`&rarr; `J`
+- `enharmonic.qml`&rarr; `Ctrl+J` or `Alt+J`.
+  - :warning: If you use `J` as a plugin shortcut, you won't be able to type 'J' when editing text.
+This is a known issue with MuseScore plugin shortcuts.
 - `tune` &rarr; `Alt+R`
 - `up/down aux1.qml` &rarr; `Alt+Up/Down`.
 (Optional, if using aux1)
 - `up/down aux2.qml` &rarr; `Ctrl+Alt+Up/Down`.
 (Optional, if using aux2)